lifuguan/nwpu-CV-research-group/content/project/3datt/index.md

 ---
-title: Cross-Modality Deep Feature Learning for Brain Tumor Segmentation published on Pattern Recognition
+title: Cross-Modality Deep Feature Learning for Brain Tumor Segmentation
 summary: This is an implementation of the paper Cross-Modality Deep Feature Learning for Brain Tumor Segmentation published on Pattern Recognition.
 The "2m_re1" program is for BraTS 2018.
 tags:
   - PR